kmausolf/learning-react/README.md

 - `npm` version 16.0.0 and up
 - Powershell 7 and up if you're on Windows

-It is recommended that you use [NVM](https://github.com/nvm-sh/nvm) to install `Node.js` and `npm`.
+It is recommended that you use [Node Version Manager](https://github.com/nvm-sh/nvm) to install `Node.js` and `npm`.
 Much easier to switch versions, install, the works.

 ## Recommended Tools